kaimagpie/my_security_note_ransomware_2014/README.md

 Then I had to spend time going through the quarantine and remove the suspect files that might have carried the malware or still infected.
-(involve manually looking names of suspect processes, and name and dates of data and executable files, etc).
-It's probably a good time to carry out the chore of manually sorting out which working files and folders to keep, and replace all unmodified folders from previously archived backups.
+(Involve manually looking names of suspect processes, and name and dates of data and executable files, etc).
+It's probably a good time to carry out the chore of manually sorting out which working files and folders to keep, and replace all unmodified folders with previously archived backups.

 AND THEN over the next few days install application programs as I